-- 9.1.
-Only Council as a whole and no single Member including the Mayor, has the authority to direct staff, approve budgets, policy, and other such matters, unless specifically authorized by Council. - 9.2.
-A Member shall: - a) Respect the professional competence of staff and acknowledge that staff is required to provide objective advice while remaining neutral, carry out directions of council as a whole, and administer the policies of the City without undue influence from any Member. - b) Respect the administrative structure ("chain of command") and direct any staff performance concerns through the Chief Administrative Officer as the person responsible for the general control and management of the affairs of the City.
+9.1 Only Council as a whole and no single Member including the Mayor, has the authority to direct staff, approve budgets, policy, and other such matters, unless specifically authorized by Council.

-9.3.
-No Member shall:
+- Respect the professional competence of staff and acknowledge that staff a) is required to provide objective advice while remaining neutral, carry out directions of council as a whole, and administer the policies of the City without undue influence from any Member. - b) Respect the administrative structure ("chain of command") and direct any staff performance concerns through the Chief Administrative Officer as the person responsible for the general control and management of the affairs of the City.

-- a) Maliciously or falsely impugn, or without sufficient cause criticize, the professional or ethical reputation of any staff. - b) Compel staff to engage in partisan political activities, or subject staff to threat or discrimination for refusing to engage in such activities.
+9.3 No Member shall:

-c) Use their authority or influence to threaten, intimidate, or coerce staff or interfere with the lawful exercise of the duties of staff or the professional or legal obligations of staff.
+- Maliciously or falsely impugn, or without sufficient cause criticize, the a) professional or ethical reputation of any staff. - b) Compel staff to engage in partisan political activities, or subject staff to threat or discrimination for refusing to engage in such activities. - Use their authority or influence to threaten, intimidate, or coerce staff or c) interfere with the lawful exercise of the duties of staff or the professional or legal obligations of staff.